 - While UNE evaluates the impact of each of its clinical partners’ IPE activities on student knowledge of and attitudes toward team-based care, you may wish to measure the impact of IPE on practice-specific measures.

 - For more information about IPE evaluation, please contact UNE Research Associate/IPE Evaluator Ruth Dufresne, SM at email@example.com.

 Key elements of successful clinical IPE models

-- Provide TeamSTEPPS training for all team members.
+Provide TeamSTEPPS training for all team members.
 Ideally, all student team members, preceptors and facilitators should receive TeamSTEPPS training.
-Student teams using St. Louis University’s TeamSTEPPS online modules should view and discuss videos as a team, with each viewing and discussion taking an average of eight minutes.
-(If face to face TeamSTEPPS training is preferred, this may be available via UNE; please contact Ian Imbert, MPH at email@example.com for information.)
+This may be accomplished by completing the Orientation for Interprofessional Student Teams: TeamSTEPPS Group Activity.
+If in-person TeamSTEPPS training is preferred, this may be available via UNE — contact Ian Imbert, M.P.H. at firstname.lastname@example.org for information.

 - Patient identification

 - Chart review by all team members prior to visits

 - Pre-visit team briefing to set visit agenda and goals, and to establish roles (e.g., team leader)

 - Structuring visits, including any assessment or care planning tools used

 - Team debriefing and self-reflection, including reflection tools used